peoplecarbon/pplcdid/js-resolver/README.md

 # `did:pplc` Resolver

-This library is intended to use [PPLDID](https://github.com/peoplecarbon/pplcdid) as fully self-managed Decentralized Identifiers and wrap them in a DID Document
+This library is intended to use [PPLCDID](https://github.com/peoplecarbon/pplcdid) as fully self-managed Decentralized Identifiers and wrap them in a DID Document

 It supports the proposed [Decentralized Identifiers](https://w3c.github.io/did-core/#identifier) spec from the [W3C Credentials Community Group](https://w3c-ccg.github.io/).

 It requires the [`did-resolver`](https://github.com/decentralized-identity/did-resolver) library, which is the primary interface for resolving DIDs.
-Also it is dependent on a hosted resolver that can resolve PPLDID DIDs.
+Also it is dependent on a hosted resolver that can resolve PPLCDID DIDs.
 Such an implementation can be found here: https://github.com/peoplecarbon/pplcdid

-There is also a publicly available resolver at https://ppld-resolver.peoplecarbon.org, which is used as fallback resolver within this library.
+There is also a publicly available resolver at https://pplc-resolver.peoplecarbon.org, which is used as fallback resolver within this library.

 ## DID method

 The `did:pplc` method links the identifier cryptographically to the DID Document and through also cryptographically linked provenance information in a public log it ensures resolving to the latest valid version of the DID Document.
-Read more about PPLDID at https://github.com/peoplecarbon/pplcdid
+Read more about PPLCDID at https://github.com/peoplecarbon/pplcdid

 Example:
 `did:pplc:zQmaBZTghndXTgxNwfbdpVLWdFf6faYE4oeuN2zzXdQt1kh`